January 1, 2018 - Pasadena, California

 The Tournament of Roses Parade is a New Year's Day tradition.
-Be a part of history as the parade celebrates its 128th anniversary.
-Our terrific Rose Parade packages include lodging in the Pasadena area, great seats at the Rose Parade, Float Barn Visits, post-parade tour, and more.
-Note: the Rose Parade is on Jan.
-2nd due to Jan.
-1st being a Sunday.
+Be a part of history as the parade celebrates its 129th anniversary.
+Our Rose Parade packages include lodging in the Pasadena area, great seats at the Rose Parade, Float Barn Visits, post-parade tour, and more.

 Our Tournament of Roses Parade offers our guests the finest parade experience possible.
 Stay in the heart of southern California, tour the LA area, and witness the Rose Parade in reserved seats located in prime parade viewing locations.

-We are pleased to introduce our new property, the Hotel MdR Marina Marina Del Ray - a Doubletree Hotel, located in the heart of everything California.
+The Hotel MdR Marina Marina Del Ray - a Doubletree Hotel, is located in the heart of everything California.
 Enjoy the seaside community of Marina Del Ray with stunning waterfront views and activities!
 Hotel is close to Venice Beach and within walking distance to over 40 shops and restaurants!

 Tour LA and Float Decorating!